Another Book of Nothing Chapters 14 - 19:

 Not many temples in India are found to be dedicated to Brāhma, perhaps because His work of creation is a fait accompli and already done.
 The reason given in the ancient scriptures, however, is that He and Vishnu were arguing over who was superior when a column or pillar of brilliant light appeared in front of them of which neither the top nor the bottom could be seen.
 Perplexed by this, they decided that whoever could find the top or bottom would be recognised as the superior God, so Vishnu, taking the form of a boar, plunged downwards while Brāhma, taking the form of a swan flew upward.
 In fact neither, could find any limit, but Brāhma found a flower floating downwards and although it also had no idea where the top might be, they made a deal whereby the flower agreed to say it had witnessed Brāhma reaching there.
 So when they both returned to where they had started, Brāhma claimed to be the winner and was supported by the flower, whereas Vishnu admitted his failure, but then Shiva appeared from the shaft of light and clipped off one of Brāhma's original five heads in punishment, reprimanded Him for the falsehood and demoted Him from being worshipped as being equal to Himself, whereas He declared that Vishnu, for being honest and declaring his inability to reach any final depth of the pillar of light, would henceforth be regarded and worshipped with the same reverence as Himself, as the One Supreme Deity.
 That particular species of flower was thereafter declared inauspicious for worship while the pillar of light became the origin of the Shivalinga, the stone pillar or phallic image, seen and worshipped everywhere as the veritable form of Lord Shiva Himself.

-The image of Brāhma is however very popular in Thailand, where the famous Erawan shrine in central Bangkok is a golden statue of the 4-faced Brāhma, known locally as Phra Phom, and there are similar shrines dedicated to Him to be found in many places such as outside many hotels and shopping malls throughout the country.
+The image of Brāhma is however very popular in Thailand, where the famous Erawan shrine in central Bangkok is a golden statue of the 4-faced Brāhma, known locally as Phra Phom, and there are similar shrines dedicated to Him, and also Ganesha, to be found in many places such as outside many hotels and shopping malls throughout the country.

 Brāhma’s consort or wife, Saraswati, is widely worshipped as the Mother Goddess of learning, music and the arts.
 She is revered by students, especially before exams, and musicians, who will often attach a small figurine of a swan, Saraswati's symbol, to their sitar or other instruments, however in South India, she is more usually depicted with a peacock.
 She is seen to be manifest in the form of books and musical instruments, for example, and these are therefore usually treated with care and the appropriate respect.